|Nutrition Facts (per serving)|

-In a medium bowl, cut the shortening or butter into the rice flour or other gluten-free flour until crumbly.
+In a medium bowl, cut the shortening or butter into the gluten-free flour until crumbly.

 Add the cold water and use your hands to work the dough until soft.
 The mixture will be crumbly at first but will slowly come together.
 Do not overmix.

 Form the dough into a single ball.

 Use a fork to prick the bottom of the crust a few times.
 This allows steam to escape as needed and helps to ensure that your pie will bake evenly and smoothly.